 Water damage coverage is usually broken down into three component parts for most insurers:

-- Sewer Back-up Coverage – Generally offers protection for losses resulting from back-up of water or sewage from sewers or drains leading to sewers.
+- Sewer Back-up and Sump Pump Coverage – Generally offers protection for losses resulting from back-up of water or sewage from sewers or drains leading to sewers.
 The coverage restriction here is that water must not enter the property from an overland source.
 This coverage is usually available to existing property policyholders for an additional premium.

 - Overland Water Coverage – Generally offers protection for loss or damage related to water entering a property from the sudden accumulation of water from heavy rains, spring run-off, or overflow from lakes or rivers, and is widely available for almost all homeowners, condominium owners, and tenants.
 Rates for this coverage will vary according to the risk profile of individual properties, but insurance for many homes can probably be considered affordable.
 The exception to this would be if you reside in a known flood plain and insurance rates would correspondingly be higher.

 For most individuals, their home is the most valuable asset they have and it only makes sense for owners to take sensible precautions to protect their investments when possible.